-Any person may request the Conservation Commission to make a determination area on whether: an area, and/or a proposed activity in an area, is subject to regulation under the Wetlands Protection Act, the boundaries of the resource area have been accurately delineated, the work proposed is subject to the Act, the scope of alternatives is adequate for work in the Riverfront Area, or a local bylaw or ordinance is applicable.
+Any person may request the Conservation Commission to make a determination as to whether or not this Bylaw applies to a particular area of land.on whether: an area, and/or a proposed activity in an area, is subject to regulation under the Wetlands Protection Act, the boundaries of the resource area have been accurately delineated, the work proposed is subject to the Act, the scope of alternatives is adequate for work in the Riverfront Area, or a local bylaw or ordinance is applicable.

 This request shall be sent by certified mail or hand delivered to the Commission or its authorized representative.
-If the applicant is other than the owner, the applicant shall provide certification that notice was given to the owner by certified mail, as well as providing same certification that the Department of Environmental Protection (MassDEP) has been notified.
-If the applicant hand delivers the request to the Commission, the bearer should request a dated receipt.
+If the applicant is other than the owner, the applicant shall provide certification that notice was given send a copy of the request to the owner by certified mail, as well as providing same certification that the Department of Environmental Protection (MassDEP) has been notified.
+If the applicant hand delivers the request to the Commission, the bearer shouldall be given request a dated receipt.